Top Rehab Myths to Dispel

 Many people who struggle with addiction may choose to evade treatment because they feel that they cannot be helped.
 Drug treatment is not meant to CURE anyone because addiction cannot be cured.

-However, treatment does provide the tools, encouragement, and support that any addict or alcoholic will need to work their own individualized plan of recovery once they complete and leave treatment.
+However, treatment does provide the tools, encouragement, and support that any addict or alcoholic will need to work on their own individualized plan of recovery once they complete and leave treatment.

 The best way to minimize the chance of relapse in your recovery is to make a daily commitment to staying sober by utilizing the tools you were provided in inpatient drug rehab.